 215 Schmidts Lane at Manor Road

-This outdoor facility has undergone an ownership change recently.
-It has nine batting cages that pitch both baseballs and softballs and run on a token system.
+This outdoor facility has nine batting cages that pitch both baseballs and softballs and run on a token system.
 If you have a very young player, choose the "lob pitch" machine that will mimic the speed and arc of an underhanded pitch, allowing little ones to perfect their swings.

 Turtle Cove Golf Center – Pelham, the Bronx